West Melbourne - Residential

 Table Chart PROFILE FAQ

-West Melbourne - Residential has an educated workforce with a notable technology sector.
+West Melbourne - Residential has an educated workforce with a notable technology sector presence.
 Its unemployment rate is 4.0%, lower than Greater Melbourne's 4.7%.
+Employment growth in the past year was estimated at 6.1%.

-Employment growth over the past year is estimated at 6.1%.
-As of September 2025, 6,791 residents are employed, with an unemployment rate of 3.1% and workforce participation at 74.9%.
-Dominant employment sectors include professional & technical (at 1.9 times the regional average), accommodation & food, and health care & social assistance.
-Construction shows lower representation at 4.4% compared to the regional average of 9.7%.
+As of September 2025, 6,791 residents are employed, with an unemployment rate of 3.1% and workforce participation at 81.8%.
+A significant 43.6% of residents work from home.
+Dominant employment sectors include professional & technical, accommodation & food, and health care & social assistance.
+The area specializes in professional & technical jobs, with a share 1.9 times the regional level.

 Frequently Asked Questions - Employment